-Adult circumcision is performed on-site here at the Gentle Procedures Clinic location in Limerick, Ireland.
+Adult circumcision is performed on-site at the Gentle Procedures Clinic locations in Dublin and Limerick, Ireland.

 No hospital visit or doctor’s referral is required, and all procedures are done under local anaesthesia only.

-Adult men come to our specialized circumcision clinic from across Ireland and beyond.
+Adult men come to our specialized circumcision clinics located in Dublin and Limerick, from across Ireland and beyond.

 With our combination of local anaesthetic, our quick surgical technique, and our use of skin glue, we provide what may be the most comfortable adult circumcision procedure available anywhere in the world.

 Gentle Procedures is the only certified provider of Pollock Technique™ circumcision in Ireland.